adis92202/precipitation_analysis/README.md

 To run this project do the steps below:
 1. Open terminal in the location of your repository
 2. Activate environment by `conda activate spi_env`
 3. Type `python run.py` to start all of the fun!
+If you don't provide an --voivodeship argument, the program will analyze the precipitation data for the Lubusz voivodeship by default.
+If you want to analyze precipitation data for another voivodeship, provide its name as an argument.
+Here is an example:

+    `python run.py --voivodeship Masovian`

+    Here is the list of available voivodeships you can choose from:
+    - Silesian
+    - Lesser Poland
+    - Subcarpathian
+    - Lower Silesian
+    - Opole
+    - Podlachian
+    - Warmian-Masurian
+    - Lubusz
+    - West Pomeranian
+    - Lublin
+    - Pomeranian
+    - Masovian
+    - Łódź
+    - Kuyavian-Pomeranian
+    - Greater Poland
+    - Świętokrzyskie
 4. The data will appear in 'data' folder and other results in 'results' folder

 ### Authors: